 The Equity Interest of a beneficiary that is entitled to mandatory distributions (directly or indirectly) from a trust will be the net present value of amounts payable in the future and should be measured on a recognised actuarial basis.
 It is recognised that this may be difficult and expensive to calculate in which case it is permitted to use the accounting net asset value of the assets in which the beneficiary has an interest.
+Refer to Appendix 6 (pensions) for the application of this principle to retirement /pension funds.

-For a discretionary trust, the Equity Interest attributable to a beneficiary in receipt of a distribution will be the amount of the distribution made in the relevant reporting year.
+For a discretionary trust, the Equity Interest attributable to a beneficiary directly or indirectly in receipt of a distribution and/or benefit will be the amount of the distribution and/or benefit received in the relevant reporting year.

-In the case of a pre-existing account, the amount of distributions or benefits (directly or indirectly) made to a discretionary beneficiary during the period 1 July 2013 to 30 June 2014 should form the base of determining the value or balance of an equity interest attributable to the beneficiary as at 30 June 2014.
+In the case of a pre-existing account, the amount of distributions and/or benefits (directly or indirectly) made to a discretionary beneficiary during the period 1 July 2013 to 30 June 2014 should form the base of determining the value or balance of an equity interest attributable to the beneficiary as at 30 June 2014.

-Where a discretionary beneficiary receives a distribution or benefit (directly or indirectly) after 1 July 2014, the equity interest in the trust may be treated as a preexisting account if the beneficiary has received previous distributions or benefits (directly or indirectly) and the trustee has current KYC documentation on the beneficiary.
+Where a discretionary beneficiary receives a distribution and/or benefit (directly or indirectly) after 1 July 2014, the equity interest in the trust may be treated as a pre-existing account if the beneficiary has received previous distributions or benefits (directly or indirectly) and the trustee has current KYC documentation on the beneficiary.